At 8 years old, I remember being a curious

 While in high school, just weeks before graduation, I wrote

-a letter to the president of Hallmark asking him what it would
+a letter to the president of Hallmark asking him what it is required

 a detailed letter about the range of skills and education Hallmark

-employees possessed and told me to get in touch once I had my
+employees possess and told me to get in touch once when I finished my

 English degree.
 I still have that letter in my scrapbook.